The safety of our customers, community and staff is our number one priority.

 Stand clear of the doors.
 If you need the doors re-opened at the stop, press the yellow button on the door.

 Bikes can be carried on LRVs and must board through either of the double doors, which are clearly marked with a bicycle image.
 All bikes must be placed into the allocated bicycle rack which is clearly marked on the LRV floor.
 The racks are designed to accommodate two-wheel, single-seat bikes.
+A fatbike that uses oversized tyres, typically 3.8 in (97 mm) or larger and rims 2.16 in (55 mm) or wider are not permitted.
 A maximum of four bike racks are available and cannot be reserved, spaces are on a first come first served basis.

 At the stop keep your pram parallel (sideways) to the tracks, behind the yellow line.
 Be mindful of slopes and high winds which can cause your pram to roll.
-Always apply the brakes and restrain your child in the pram.
-Board the LRV with the pram in front of you, lifting the front wheels over the small gap.
+Always apply the brakes and restrain your child in the pram while on the stop and on-board the LRV.
+Board and exit the LRV with the pram in front of you, lifting the front wheels over the small gap.

 Remember to hold on at all times, particularly when the LRV first moves away from the stop.
-The best thing to do is steady yourself, look for the nearest seat and use the safety handles, seat backs and poles when you are standing to steady yourself until you sit down.
+The best thing to do is take a seat if one is available or hold onto a handrail or strap as the light rail vehicle may brake unexpectedly.

 Remove bulky bags from your back so other passengers can easily move around.